SixieChen/Sixie-Chen/index.md

 ## News

-- **[Jau.
+- **[Jan.
 2025]** Sixie Chen visits the North Carolina State Univerisity, advised by Professor, Liming Xiong.
 - **[Dec.
 2024]** Sixie Chen becomes a formal member of the Communist Party of China.
 - **[Oct.
 2024]** Sixie Chen initiats the project funded by Beijing Natural Science Foundation Undergraduate Qiyan Plan, QY24235.
 - **[Apr.
 2024]** The project presided over by Sixie Chen received the highest amount of funding at the university level.